-Harman’s Connected Car division has great list of clients.
-They develop infotainment systems and connectivity solutions for cars, if you didn’t know.
-To showcase all the cool stuff they’ve been working on, the division had organised AvishCAR event – an inter-department showcase.
+Harman’s Connected Car division has a great list of clients.
+They develop infotainment systems and connectivity solutions for cars if you didn’t know.
+To showcase all the cool stuff they’ve been working on, the division had organized AvishCAR event – an inter-department showcase.

-Now, before i proceed further, do note that no photography and videography was allowed beyond the reception point.
-So, i cannot share too much information either.
+Before I proceed further, do note that no photography and videography were allowed beyond the reception point, and I cannot share too much information either.

-One of the Harman’s latest Indian client is Maruti Suzuki (MSIL).
-What i can tell you is that the new infotainment looks much better compared to the current SmartPlay.
-Its still the same size, but has a better layout, resolution, and feels snappy.
+One of Harman’s latest Indian clients is Maruti Suzuki (MSIL).
+What I can tell you is that the new infotainment looks much better compared to the current SmartPlay.
+It’s still the same size, but has a better layout, resolution, and feels snappy.
 Before you ask, it comes with Android Auto, Apple CarPlay, Navigation (stored), and reverse camera compatibility.
 It’s been developed on a Linux-based platform and will be ready by sometime in August 2018.
 And yes, there’ll be a mobile app to stay connected with the car.

 Another team has come up with a Scalable Platform completely developed on Android Oreo.
 The developers said that the package is much lighter at around 800 MB compared to something developed on other platforms like QNX.